ePages-de/epages-devportal/beyond-essence/inventory/form-validation.md

 ## Design

 Form validation is presented via a red vertical line on the left side of each mandatory input field.
 An additional validation hint is positioned below the input field.
-It comes with a red background and white text and also has in addition an arrow to visualise the communion between input field and validation message.
+It comes with a red background and white text, and in addition has an arrow to visualise the communion between input field and validation message.